ParallelMaths/parallel/pages/11-11-fractals.md

 {.col-5}

 ^^^ hint id=5_1 marks=1
-The ratio length:breadth of the smaller rectangles is 5:4, because 5 breadth is equal to 4 lengths.
+The length:breadth ratio of the smaller rectangles is 5:4, because 5 breadths is equal to 4 lengths.
 Therefore, let the length and breadth of these rectangles be `5x`cm and `4x`cm respectively.
 What is the area of the larger rectangle in terms of `x`?
 ^^^

 ^^^ hint id=5_2 marks=1